Have a Surrey-area event you want people to know about? CLICK HERE to email us all the details.

 Development Cost Charge Update Open House at Surrey City Hall, 13450 104 Ave, 1E Committee Room A, on Jan.
 8 from 6 to 8 p.m.
 The City of Surrey is proposing a revised series of Development Cost Charges (DCCs).
 DCCs are levied on new development to help pay for transportation, water, sewer and other things.”
 Info: Samantha Ward, 604-591-4326, Sward@surrey.ca.

 Surrey Libraries Reading Buddies: “A time to practice reading together, for kid readers and teen volunteers.
 Children are paired with a teen volunteer who will spend time reading together in a safe, supportive environment.
 Reading Buddies happens twice a year, in the spring and fall.”
 Program is not designed to teach children how to read.
 Info: surreylibraries.ca/services/teens/reading-buddies.

-Surrey Sharks Field Hockey Club: Registration includes your player’s annual FHBC membership.
+Surrey Sharks Field Hockey Club: Early-bird registration for the 2020 Minis (U6-U10) and Junior Girls and Boys (U11-U18) season is now open, until Dec.
+31. Regular registration will open Jan.
+6. Registration includes your player’s annual FHBC membership.
 Info: surreysharks.ca.
 Club’s open house is planned for Saturday, Feb.
 1 in conjunction with men’s and women’s games at Tamanawis.

 2020 BC Wheelchair Curling Championship hosted by Curl BC at Cloverdale Curling Club from Jan.
 31 to Feb.
 2, featuring the best wheelchair curling teams in the province.
 The winner of the event will get the chance to play at nationals in April at Club de curling de Boucherville in Boucherville, Que.